sojan-ts/react-js-pagination-with-lumen-filter-and-search/README.md

-A simple project to illustrate the implementation of pagination, search and filter using react js and lumen
+A simple project to illustrate the implementation of pagination, search and filter using react js and lumen with loading